 Taxis are $80+ one way to/from plus tip from Charles de Gaulle.
 There are trains from the airport into Paris proper where you then switch to the bustling Métro to your local destination.
 Take the Métro or a bus an efficient and inexpensive way to get around the city.
 For trips outside the city to other parts of France and beyond, use Rail Europe and play with the dates and times of day to get cheaper fares.

-Priscilla’s Tips: Use your smartphone app to book rides in advance or at the spur of the moment with the new car service called Snap Car Paris.
+Priscilla’s Tips: Use your smartphone app to book rides in advance or at the spur of the moment with car services like Snap Car Paris or Uber.
 Load the app onto your phone before you leave the states and voilà, you will be ready to travel around the city by car in just a touch of a button.
 If you are taking the Métro, use the offline app Kemtro for help on negotiating your way around Paris.

 The soldes (clothing sales) are amazing in Paris.
 I try to travel either mid to late January or mid to late September to take advantage of the incredible prices.
 Everything is 20-80% off, but items go fast so don’t hesitate.
 He who hesitates, loses!
 See my list of favorite shops which will let you know small boutiques where you will find the latest fashions for less.
 If you shop at high-end places like Yves Saint Laurent and Louis Vuitton bring your passport to save money by filling out the forms to receive the Value Added Tax back (VAT) in cash or back on your credit card.
 If you do, you also much get your form stamped by Customs at the Paris airport and mail it from there before you check your luggage.
 The Customs Officials in Paris may ask to see the items you purchased so make sure you DO NOT check your bags until getting the form stamped.
 Arrive at the airport extra early to allow for this procedure.

-Of note: I am using a conversion rate of 1Euro = 1.39 US Dollars for this article.
+Of note: I am using a conversion rate of 1Euro = 1.12 US Dollars for this article (current conversion rate February, 2016).
 Obviously exchange rates change daily and from year to year as do what credit cards charge for their rates.
 Hotel and airlines change their rates daily.
 The prices I use are approximates only.